No soldier photo found.

 The CDN 22/06/43(P), reported he had received his commission in June 1943 while serving overseas.

 On 29 December 1944 at around noon, his aircraft, Typhoon Ib, for Sqd.
-181 or 247 RAF, serial MN356 coded ZY-J, was hit by flak causing the engine to fail.
-He crash landed near Telgte, Germany, survived the crash landing and made for the allied lines on foot many miles away.
+181 or 247 RAF, serial MN356 coded ZY-J, was hit by flack causing the engine to fail.
+He crash landed near Telgte, Germany and survived the crash landing and made for the allied lines on foot many miles away.
 He walked by day and night for four days until he was captured at Greven.
-From there he was sent to a POW camp.
+From there, he was sent to a POW camp.

 NOTE: In formation received from Mr. Frank Dutil (RCAF) who has access to the RCAF awards database cannot see any record of this pilot being MiD as printed in the Wallaceburg News 1/02/45(P).